 Tips for finding the right sunglasses

-The tips should also be considered when shopping for the right sunglasses:
+Consider these handy tips when shopping for the right sunglasses:

 Choosing the right pair of sunglasses doesn't only concern your face shape and the way they look aesthetically.
 You should also consider safety as their primary purpose is to protect your eyes from UVA and UVB rays.

 All of our sunglasses have 100% UVA and UVB protection.
-You'll find a CE mark featured on the frames.
-This ensures that they meet European Union standards and have adequate UV protection.
+You'll find a CE and UKCA mark featured on the frames, usually on the inner part of the temples.
+This ensures that they meet European Union and UK standards and have adequate UV protection.

 Size is another factor not to be overlooked as choosing frames to fit is essential.
 Sunglasses should be as broad as your face at the temples that cover your entire eye area.
 This will ensure that light doesn’t enter from the sides or from above.